tomhorak21/tomhorak21.github.io/_posts/2019-05-11-chi-2019-conference-glasgow.md

 ---
 layout: post
-title: "Attended 2019 ACM CHI Conference in Glasgow, Scotland, UK"
+title: "Attended the 2019 ACM CHI Conference in Glasgow, Scotland, UK"
 ---

 I again participated in the [ACM CHI conference](http://chi2019.acm.org) by presenting *Vistribute* and attending the Doctoral Consortium.